heyqule/enemy_race_manager/Mod-Compatibility.md

 - Try set "Deadzone construction denial range" to 5 tiles or something low.
 It defaults to 50 tiles.

 ## CONFLICTED MODS
+These mods usually break ERM's critical functions.
 Conflict mods may be lifted once it deemed to be compatible.

+Conflict mods may use remote.call("enemyracemanager", "is_erm_group") to check whether they are dealing with ERM unit group and avoid applying custom logic to prevent conflicts.

 #### Intelligent Enemy
 - Incompatible.
-It interferes ERM core logics and causes massive lag spikes. e.g. breaks my custom attack group.
+It interferes ERM core functions and causes massive lag spikes.